na018/awesome.skating.ai/thesis/Notes/Notes.md

 # Continuous Video to Simple Signals for Swimming Stroke Detection with Convolutional Neural Networks
+In many sports, it is useful to analyse video of an athlete in competition for training purposes.
+In swimming, stroke rate is a common metric used by coaches; requiring a laborious labelling of each individual stroke.
+We show that using a Convolutional Neural Network (CNN) we can automatically detect discrete events in continuous video (in this case, swimming strokes).
+We create a CNN that learns a mapping from a window of frames to a point on a smooth 1D target signal, with peaks denoting the location of a stroke, evaluated as a sliding window.
+To our knowledge this process of training and utilizing a CNN has not been investigated before; either in sports or fundamental computer vision research.
+Most research has been focused on action recognition and using it to classify many clips in continuous video for action localisation.
+In this paper we demonstrate our process works well on the task of detecting swimming strokes in the wild.
+However, without modifying the model architecture or training method, the process is also shown to work equally well on detecting tennis strokes, implying that this is a general process.
+The outputs of our system are surprisingly smooth signals that predict an arbitrary event at least as accurately as humans (manually evaluated from a sample of negative results).
+A number of different architectures are evaluated, pertaining to slightly different problem formulations and signal targets.

 # Computer Vision in Sports (ice hockey, swimming)
 - https://towardsdatascience.com/computer-vision-in-sports-61195342bcef
+# Hockey Action Recognition via Integrated Stacked Hourglass Network